tgianko/deemon/README.md

 # Quick start

-боже мой - after successfully installing everything you can refer to [this documentation](./docs/RUN_TEST.md) to get a quick introduction on how to conduct csrf tests using our tool chain.
+After successfully installing everything you can refer to [this documentation](./docs/RUN_TEST.md) to get a quick introduction on how to conduct csrf tests using our tool chain.